sandhyasailakshmi/Covid-19-/README.md

  7.Feature Selection
  8.Evaluate and deploy Model

 ## Problem understanding
-Model prediction for Total cases w.r.t. total test

-     o Analysis of total tests done and out of which confirmed cases have been discovered.
+Model prediction for Total cases w.r.t. total test 1.Analysis of total tests done and out of which confirmed cases have been discovered.
-Impact of Vaccination on the severity of COVID 19 pandemic

-    o Global vaccine development efforts have been accelerated in response to the devastating COVID-19 pandemic.
+Impact of Vaccination on the severity of COVID 19 pandemic 1.Global vaccine development efforts have been accelerated in response to the devastating COVID-19 pandemic.
    We evaluated the impact of a 2-dose COVID-19 vaccination campaign on
    reducing the incidences, hospitalizations, and deaths.

 ## Proposed solution to the problem
 1. The Dataset represents 2 years (2020-2022) of covid-19 data of the entire world.
 2. It includes over 66 features representing the impact of covid-19 on human lives.
 3. Impact of covid-19 vaccination & what is the positivity rate after vaccination.
 4. Life expectancy for the people already diagnosed with another disease.
 5. Hospital beds availability as per ICU patients.

-** Data Cleaning:
+## Data Cleaning:
 Originally, we had trashed data, So, we had flourish data by data cleaning procedures and optimized the original data by identifying and treating missing values and there were outliers present in our dataset.
 Since we have 4 problems and it was identified that for some features null value treatment was required essentially.
 We have replaced missing values with zeroes as replacing the same with Mean or Median won’t be appropriate.

-## Explanatory Data Analysis
+## Explanatory Data Analysis:
 We then performed Explanatory Data Analysis on the data with different scenarios as follows:

 #### Total cases & Total deaths w.r.t each continent